 Qualcomm led the smartphone application processor (AP) market with a 40 percent revenue share in the first quarter this year, followed by MediaTek with 26 percent and Apple with 20 percent, a new report has shown.

-The global smartphone applications processor (AP) market posted a double-digit year-on-year shipment and revenue growth in Q1 2021, according to a report by market research firm Strategy Analytics.
+According to a report by market research firm Strategy Analytics, the global smartphone applications processor (AP) market posted a double-digit year-on-year shipment and revenue growth in Q1 2021.

 The global smartphone AP market grew 21 per cent year-on-year to $6.8 billion in Q1 2021.